contao/docs/docs/manual/layout/module-management/user-modules.en.md

 </div>

 **Editable fields:** Here you can define which fields a new member has to fill in during registration.
-To enable the login in the frontend, you have to activate at least the fields username and password.
+To enable the login in the front end, you have to activate at least the fields username and password.

 **Subscribable newsletters:** If you are using the Contao newsletter extension, you can define here which distribution lists a member can subscribe to.